MicrosoftDocs/dynamics-365-intelligent-order-management/topics/finops-integration-scenarios.md

 1. The order is picked in Finance + Operations.
 1. The order state in Intelligent Order Management is updated to **Fulfillment in Process** with status reason **Picked**.
 1. The order is packed and delivered in Finance + Operations.
-7. An "order shipped" event is raised in Intelligent Order Management that updates the Order state to **Completed** and status reason as **Fulfilled**
+7. An "order shipped" event is raised in Intelligent Order Management that updates the Order state to **Fulfillment in process** and status reason as **Packed**
 8. The provider action updates the order status in BigCommerce.
-9. The order is invoiced in Finance + Operations.
+9. The order is invoiced in Finance + Operations that updates the order state to **Completed** and status reason as **Fulfilled**
-10. An "order invoiced" event is raised in Intelligent Order Management.
-11. The provider action updates the order status in BigCommerce.
+10. The provider action updates the order status in BigCommerce.